-U.S. Still Out of Paris Climate Agreement After Conflicting Reports
+U.S. Still Out of Paris Climate Agreement, Despite Conflicting Reports

 The White House has reaffirmed its position on the Paris Climate Agreement despite reports that the United States would stay.